logo

 What Is Web Scraping – Basics & Practical Uses

-11 min read
+15 min read

 In short, web scraping is a way to download data from web pages.
+It is the automated process of extracting data from websites and converting it into structured, usable formats like spreadsheets, databases, or APIs.

 You may have heard some of its nicknames like data scraping, data extraction, or web crawling.
 Among these, web crawling could be narrower and refer to data scraping done by search engine bots.
 But in most cases, they all refer to the same meaning – a programmatic way to pull data from the web.